ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/_review.md

         correct_answer: 1
         explanation: >
             Amazon DynamoDB is a fully-managed NoSQL database service, so you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.

+    - questions:
+        question: >
+            What is partitioning used for?
+        answers:
+        answers:
+            - "To format database elements."
+            - "To filter database elements."
+            - "To allow the database to scale horizontally."
+            - "To allow the database to scale vertically."
+        correct_answer: 3
+        explanation: >
+            Amazon DynamoDB uses partitioning, which is a mechanism that allows the database to scale horizontally, and distribute large amounts of data across multiple servers while ensuring quick data access and high availability.

 # ================================================================================
 #       FIXED, DO NOT MODIFY